Laraignou/SemesterProject/README.md

 Movie recommendation system

-# SemesterProject
-Movie recommendation system

 Project name
     Movie recommendation system
 Short description
     The application is made as an exam project and has a list of requirements:
                 Getting data: Reading and writing with a variety of file formats and data stores.
                 Preparing data: Cleaning, munging, combining, normalizing, reshaping, slicing and dicing, and transforming data for analysis.
                 Transformation: Applying mathematical and statistical operations to groups of datasets to derive new datasets (e.g., aggregating a large table by group variables in numpy and/or pandas)
                 Modeling and computation: Connecting your data to statistical models, machine learning algorithms, or other computational tools
                 Presentation: Creating interactive or static graphical visualizations and/or textual summaries

 List of used technologies
     Python Libraies: